banner image

 Behavioral Activation in Depression Therapy

-Behavioral activation focuses on taking action even when motivation is low.
+Behavioral activation (BA) focuses on taking action even when motivation is low.
 Instead of waiting to feel ready, you begin with small, specific tasks and follow through on them as planned.
-This approach shifts attention from how you feel to what you do, breaking the cycle in which low mood leads to inaction, and inaction reinforces low mood.
+This approach shifts attention from how you feel to what you do, interrupting the cycle in which low mood leads to inaction and inaction reinforces low mood.
+By breaking larger challenges into smaller steps and creating clear action plans, you can reduce overwhelm and achieve a sense of accomplishment.

 We’re Here for You